 Weak passwords

 As organizations adopt more cloud-based technologies, people create more passwords.
-Unfortunately, people may not always remember every password and don’t want to request a password reset.
+Unfortunately, they may not always remember every password and don’t want to request a password reset.

 The need for more passwords often leads people to use easy-to-remember passwords.
 Fundamentally, this means they may default to using: